MapleWorld/iChat/Phase3/Process.md

 Kanban process:

-if a task appears in the different same day, then we did it all in one day.
+If a task appears in the different same day, then we did it all in one day.

 Nov 02 2014